caglar10ur/dok8su/README.md

 # dok8s

-(Yet another) Collection of bash scripts to create a [kubernetes](https://kubernetes.io/) cluster with multiple nodes using kubeadm.
+(Yet another) Collection of bash scripts to create a [kubernetes](https://kubernetes.io/) cluster with multiple nodes using kubeadm from the latest stable version of kubernetes.

-By default master uses 2gb, nodes uses 4gb droplets.
+By default master uses 2gb, nodes use 4gb droplets.
 They can be changed with MASTER_SIZE and NODE_SIZE env. variables.
 All droplets are based on the ubuntu 16.04 image.

 By default dok8s uses [Project Calico v2.6](https://www.projectcalico.org/) for networking.
 Also installs [dashboard](https://github.com/kubernetes/dashboard/), [grafana/influxdb/heapster](https://github.com/kubernetes/heapster/) for monitoring.